 Children’s Law Center of Minnesota is excited to share that we are a Tickets For Kids partner.
 Tickets for Kids provides free access for low-income and at-risk kids to attend the arts, cultural, educational, and athletic venues of their community.
 Our partnership with them allows our volunteers to make trips to museums, concerts, ballgames, science centers, zoos, and more a reality for our clients.
 Please visit this list of events (Tip: Search by Minnesota) and email Melissa Wind at firstname.lastname@example.org if you are interested in attending an event with your CLC client.

-CLC has created a listserv Google Group for all our volunteer attorneys.
-This group is intended as a tool for CLC volunteer attorneys to ask child protection questions and find court coverage from other CLC volunteer attorneys.
-To join this group, please click here.
+CLC has created a listserv Google Group for our current volunteer attorneys.
+This group is intended as a tool for current CLC volunteer attorneys to ask child protection questions and find court coverage from other CLC volunteer attorneys.
+To request to join this group, please click here.

-Please look at our Preparation for Adulthood Module, with included 2012 legislative updates, created to guide volunteer attorneys representing foster care youth ages 16 and older.
+Please look at our 2017 Preparation for Adulthood Module which was created to guide volunteer attorneys representing older foster care youth.
 The module summarizes the applicable laws for foster care youth in extended foster care and explains the benefits and services that older foster youth are entitled to receive.
 The module also covers many substantive issues that are crucial to address with older clients, so that they can become successful, healthy adults.
-CLICK HERE for the Updated 18-21 Module.
+Click here for the Updated Preparation for Adoption Module.
 CLC also created a Preparation for Adulthood Checklist to use with the module.
-In addition, we have motion templates for attorneys who need to compel the county to provide services or benefits to our clients continuing in extended foster care, ages 18-21.
+In addition, we have motion templates for attorneys who need to compel the county to provide services or benefits to our clients continuing in extended foster care.
 Please contact us if you need a sample motion or if you have any questions.

 Special thanks for the in-kind contributions: of Thomson Reuters for printing the “Knowing Your Rights” handbook, and Rea Koren for her graphic design and layout of this handbook.